aofei/air/README.md

 **Q: Is Air good enough?**

 A: Far from enough.
-But it is already working.
+But it's already working.

 ## Features